What Do I Need to Know About Autism Coverage?

 Don’t see autism listed or have questions about autism coverage?

-Plans can vary when it comes to what they require before getting autism services.
+Health plans can vary when it comes to what they require before getting services for autism care.
 To help make sure your plan will cover or help pay for treatment, there are certain things you should check.

 The diagnosis of autism spectrum disorder must be validated by a documented comprehensive assessment demonstrating the presence of diagnostic criteria based on the DSM-5-TR.
-The comprehensive assessment must be completed by a licensed physician, psychologist, and/or other licensed clinicians qualified to diagnose autism by state licensure and related training.
+The comprehensive assessment for an autism diagnosis must be completed by a licensed physician, psychologist, and/or other licensed clinicians qualified to diagnose autism by state licensure and related training.

 There are two ways you can obtain a comprehensive evaluation: